A theodicy is an explanation by a philosopher or theologian about why a world created by a kind and all-powerful God contains so much suffering.

-- Roving Philosophical Reporter (Seek to 6:00): Polly Stryker ventures to Grace Cathedral in San Francisco to explore how some believers deal with the problem of evil in their lives.
+- Roving Philosophical Report (Seek to 6:00): Polly Stryker ventures to Grace Cathedral in San Francisco to explore how some believers deal with the problem of evil in their lives.
 Ian Shoales the

 - 60-Second Philosopher (Seek to 50:30): Ian Shoales reports on moral relativism, Anton Lavay, satanism, and Sammy Davis Junior.